LegendMaker35/ePortfolio/README.md

 # Joshua Peters – Developer Portfolio

-Welcome to my personal developer portfolio!
-This site showcases my work, skills, and background as a full-stack web developer and system administrator.
+Welcome to my personal developer portfolio, well atleast the git for the site!
+This site showcases my work, skills, and background as a full-stack web developer and system administrator, and this git tells you alittle bit about the technical details.

 🌐 **Live Site:** [https://e-portfolio-one-gold.vercel.app](https://e-portfolio-one-gold.vercel.app)